nodejs/abi-stable-node/napi_module_registration.md

 For more details on building addon modules in general, refer to the existing API documentation in [addons.md](addons.md).
 Most of that information remains accurate when building N-API modules, except for references to the use of V8 functions which should be replaced by use of N-API methods.
-Once N-API is no longer experimental we'll look to more completely unify the documentation for Addons.
+Once N-API is no longer experimental we'll look to more completely unify the documentation for addons.